ingadhoc/project/project_ux/README.rst

 #.
 Make Dates and Analytic Account fields visible on project form view.
 #.
 Add template in tasks for auto complete the data.
 #.
-Add to enter the project with a click on the project card from the kanban view.
+Change default behavior when click on the project card in the kanban view, now will go to the project form view instead of the project task kanban view.

 Installation
 ============

 To install this module, you need to:

+#.
+Just install the module.

 Configuration
 =============